 The below figure shows the key components of SmartAnvil

 The picture is taken from the Duca18 SmartAnvil research paper

-Karl tests vulnerability code for smart contracts and can be used in real-time to track Ethereum blockchain for newly deployed insecure smart contracts.
-By running candidate contracts in a simulated copy of the blockchain it removes false positives.
+Karl tests vulnerability code for smart contracts and can be used in real-time to track the Ethereum blockchain for newly deployed insecure smart contracts.
+By running candidate contracts in a simulated copy of the blockchain it removes false positives.?

 It produces a DOT graph that visualizes a Solidity contract’s feature control flow and highlights possible security vulnerabilities.